jamesqquick/jamesqquick-vscode-theme/README.md

 # James Q Quick 🏃

-A Visual Studio Code theme for developers that like to write code quickly.
-Color choices have taken into consideration what is accessible to people with colorblindness and in low-light circumstances.
-Decisions were also based on meaningful contrast for reading comprehension and optimized with sparkle and shine. ✨

 About this theme, and some of the considerations made while creating it (as well as how to create it should you want to make your own): https://selfteach.me/blog/creating-a-vs-code-theme/

 ![]()